Tag Archive | broccoli ‘Happy Rich’

 Microbes in the soil break down organic compounds and make nutrients available to the roots.
 But, as the weather cools significantly, microbial activity slows down.
 I’ll use synthetic soluble fertilizers a few times in winter to keep the plants growing.

-Greens and vegetables will grow all winter here, with some protection during very cold weather.
+Greens and vegetables can grow all winter here, with some protection during very cold weather.
 This is worth the effort, since I can pick beautifully fresh kale and spinach for the Sunday omelet, or a big bunch of collards for collards soup.

-Mustard ‘Florida Broadleaf’ was sown in late September, and germinated a few days later.
+Mustard greens ‘Florida Broadleaf’ was sown in late September, and germinated a few days later.
 The thinned seedlings will be used in soup, salad, or an omelet.
 Spinach sprouted about a week later.

 Arugula

 Love, love arugula!
 A forkful of salad greens that has a piece of arugula in it…mmm… The variety I prefer is ‘Astro’.
 It’s not as hot as the wild types, and it tolerates warmer temperatures.
-Arugula will self-sow if it likes where it’s growing.
+Arugula self-sows if it likes where it’s growing.
 Just let it flower and set seed.
 The papery seed capsules release the seeds, which germinate within 2 weeks, during favorable weather, near the mother plant.

 It grows well in morning sun, during warm weather, and in moist, rich soil.
 Those who are more adventurous than I might enjoy growing the hotter ‘Wasabi’.
 Arugula doesn’t look like a member of the family Brassicaceae, but it, too, is in that famous family.

-You might have seen the term “cruciferous” being used when describing members of the family Brassicaceae.
+You might have seen the term “cruciferous” being used when describing members of the Brassicaceae family (formerly Cruciferae).
 It refers to the flowers of these plants, which have 4 petals arranged in the shape of a crucifix.
 The terms brassica, cole crops, and crucifer (or cruciferous) refer to the same plants.

 Broccoli